Data Upload API & Samples scripts

 readAndUpload(sensor,uploader)

-It is very easy to set up: It only requires a WIFI access point and a USB compatible power supply.
-Once connected, your real time air pollution levels are instantaneously available in on our maps.
+Our GAIA air quality monitors are very easy to set up: You only need a WIFI access point and a USB compatible power supply.

 About the Air Quality and Pollution Measurement: